Examples

 pycopm -i DROGON_HIST.DATA -c 1,1,3 -p 1 -q 1 -l C1

-Note that the total pore volume is conserved for the coarse model.
+Note that the total pore volume is conserved for the coarsened model (right).
+The properties of the standard model (left) can be visualized using the DROGON_HIST_PREP_PYCOPM_DRYRUN generated files.

 Note